Claudia Gonson

 In an interview with The Advocate, Gonson remarked:

-'"When we started Magnetic Fields we purposely had one lesbian, one gay guy, one straight woman, and one straight man.
+"When we started Magnetic Fields we purposely had one lesbian, one gay guy, one straight woman, and one straight man.
 The audience could identify with whomever they wanted."

 In that interview, Gonson noted that she feels that Merritt's songs are predominantly about "Loneliness, isolation, and the need to be recognized by another person."
 She believes that if homophobia were not so prevalent, these experiences "would be less rampant instead of being so associated with the gay personality."
-Gonson believes that many LGBT youth have listened to The Magnetic Fields for "words of wisdom."
+Gonson believes that many LGBT youth have listened to The Magnetic Fields for "words of wisdom".

-In 2010, she gave birth to her daughter Eve.
+In 2010, Gonson gave birth to her daughter Eve.